ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 114 - The Elephant in the Brain: Hidden Motives in Everyday Life - Kevin Simler & Robin Hanson

 Our brains are designed not just to hunt and gather, but also to help us get ahead socially, often via deception and self-deception.
 But while we may be self-interested schemers, we benefit by pretending otherwise.

+### 115 - From Bacteria to Bach and Back - Daniel Dennett

+A book that covers the evolutionary origin of human consciousness.
+I especially enjoyed the Darwin's and Turing's strange inversions of reasoning - that competence is more common without competence than with it.

+### 116 - Switch: How to Change Things When Change Is Hard - Chip & Dan Heath

+### 117 - Island - Aldous Huxley

+### 118 - Zen and the Art of Motorcycle Maintenance - Robert Pirsig

+### 119 - Agile Data Science 2.0 - Russell Jurney

+### 120 - The Lean Startup - Eric Ries

+### 121 - Iconic Advantage - Soon Yu

+### 122 - The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh

+### 123 - Emotional Intelligence: Why It Can Matter More Than IQ - Daniel Goleman

+### 124 - Clean Architecture: A Craftsman's Guide to Software Structure and Design - Robert C. Martin

+### 125 - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems - Martin Kleppmann

+### 126 - Competiting Against Luck - Clayton M. Christensen

+### 127 - Dune - Frank Herbet

+### 128 - Foundation - Issac Asimov

+### 129 - Becoming Wise: An Inquiry into the Mystery and Art of Living - Krista Tippett

+### 130 - Still the Mind - Alan Watts

+### 131 - Happiness by Design: Finding Pleasure and Purpose in Everyday Life - Paul Dolan

+### 132 - The Mythical Man-Month - Frederick P. Brooks Jr.

+### 133 - Hackers & Painters: Big Ideas from the Computer Age - Paul Graham

+### 134 - The Art of Learning: An Inner Journey to Optimal Performance - Josh WaitzkinS

+### 135 - Interactive Data Visualization for the Web: An Introduction to Designing with D3 - Scott Murray

+### 136 - Python Testing with pytest: Simple, Rapid, Effective, and Scalable - Brian Okken

+### 137 - Buddhism - Brain Conze